 As detailed in Figure 23, significant areas of circalittoral rock occur in the central and western portions of the site.
-The VMS data (Figure 24) shows bottom towed gear activity is taking place over the protected rock features and given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gears on rock and reef features MMO conclude this interaction will lead to a significant risk of hindering the conservation objectives of the site.
+The VMS data (Figure 24) shows bottom towed gear activity is taking place over the protected rock features.
+Given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gear on rock and reef features MMO conclude this interaction may lead to a significant risk of hindering the conservation objectives of the site.
+Therefore management has been proposed via the proposed Marine Protected Area Bottom Towed Fishing Gear Byelaw 2023 to remove the interaction.

 3.12.
-South of Celtic Deep MCZ
+South of Celtic Deep MPA

-Celtic Deep MCZ is an offshore site located off the north coast of Cornwall, in the Western Channel and Celtic Sea.
+Celtic Deep MPA is an offshore site located off the north coast of Cornwall, in the Western Channel and Celtic Sea.
 It covers an area of approximately 278 km2.
-The site varies in depth between 50 and 100 metres, with two small areas dipping below 100 metres (Figure 25).
+The site varies in depth between 50 and 100 m, with two small areas dipping below 100 m (Figure 25).

-South of Celtic Deep MCZ was formally designated in May 2019.
+South of Celtic Deep MPA was formally designated as a marine conservation zone in May 2019.

 The site supports a variety of habitats ranging from rocky to sandy habitats.
 The depth of water across the site means that the amount of light reaching the seabed can be restricted, resulting in limited amounts of plant life and a seabed dominated by animal communities.
 The seabed is characterised by subtidal coarse sediment and subtidal sand, with small areas of subtidal mixed sediments and moderate energy circalittoral rock.
-This feature is present within a mosaic of habitats in the centre of the site so this area of the site will be treated as this feature.
+The moderate energy circalittoral rock feature is present within a mosaic of habitats in the centre of the site so this area of the site will be treated as the circalittoral rock feature.
 The seabed is highly heterogenous and this variety of habitats allows a range of species to thrive, such as starfish and haddock.
 The varied nature of the seabed means it could support a wide range of animals such as worms, bivalves, starfish, anemones, sea firs and sea urchins.
 This site makes an important contribution towards achieving the network targets for subtidal coarse sediment and subtidal sand.
 The site also increases the connectivity of sediment habitats protected within surrounding MPAs.